-Even if your allergies are seasonal, their severity could be linked to weather patterns that last for years or global temperature trends that have existed for centuries.
+Even if your allergies are seasonal, their severity could be linked to weather patterns or global temperature trends that have existed for centuries.
 According to U.S.A Today*, increased carbon dioxide in the atmosphere leads to a rise in the amount of pollen in the air.
-Warmer temperatures also mean pollen season is lasting longer, causing symptoms in allergy sufferers that are more severe and longer in duration.
+Warmer temperatures mean pollen season is lasting longer.
+Allergy sufferers symptoms increase in lockstep with an increase in pollen.

 What causes allergy symptoms?

 While climate change is one factor that may be increasing allergy rates, there are likely others as well.
 Whatever the causes, allergists agree they are seeing more patients with seasonal sniffles and respiratory issues.
-The worst times of year are generally the spring when trees bloom, and again in late summer when ragweed pollen takes to the air.
+The worst times of year are generally the spring.
+That’s when trees bloom.
+Then again in late summer when ragweed pollen becomes airborne.
 Regardless of the allergy, remedies are similar since the actual symptoms are caused by the body’s immune system and not the pollen itself.

 When the immune response strikes, some folks suffer from itchy eyes, while others have a runny nose or even skin issues.
 There are essentially three ways to deal with allergies: avoidance, symptom management, and antihistamines.